Susanou/EECS290FinalProject/README.md

 Mechanics
 ----

-The different spreads are your different types of attacks
+The different spreads are your different attacks.
+Each attack "saves" bread from the curse, recruiting them to your team.

-The more you sqve people from the curse the srtonger you become and the more spreads you have access to.
+The more people you save from the curse, the stronger you become.
+As you get stronger, you get access to different spreads.

-### Game Design document outline
+### Game Design Document outline
 Game Title
 -----
-Butter'em up
+Butter 'Em Up!

 Game Genre
 --